How Metabolic Scores are calculated

 When using the Levels app and logging your lifestyle decisions, the Metabolic Score is a rating of your daily glucose patterns.
 Presented as a percentage out of 100, the Metabolic Score looks at two markers that have been correlated with good metabolic health: median and variability.
 Levels’ proprietary algorithm combines these attributes into a single number that helps you better understand the success of your daily lifestyle choices.

 The higher the Metabolic Score, the better your day went.
 Walking after meals, eating balanced meals high in fiber, and managing stress are examples of choices that can contribute to a higher score.
 Poor sleep, eating foods with carbohydrates you are sensitive to, or skipping exercise can lead to lower scores.
-The average Levels user scores between 70 and 80%.

 Your median glucose is affected by your resting or baseline glucose.
 To keep you alive, your body keeps glucose in as narrow a window as it can.
 Your baseline glucose is the 'floor' of this tight range.
 You can lower your median glucose with exercise and selecting foods with controlled glycemic responses.